Agraphie/blurhash/README.md

 # blurhash

-[Blurhash](https://github.com/woltapp/blurhash/blob/master/Algorithm.md) algorithm implementation for dart.
+This library is a [Blurhash](https://github.com/woltapp/blurhash/blob/master/Algorithm.md) algorithm implementation for dart.
 For more information or other implementations go to https://github.com/woltapp/blurhash.

 Instead of showing boring placeholders, just show an idea of the picture while the actual picture is loading!
-Images can be converted to Base83 on your backend or while uploading and send to the client.
+Images can be converted to Base83 on your backend or while uploading in the frontend.
+Afterwards, you can send the Base83 string to your frontend.
 The client can then decode the Base83 string and draw the blurred image.

 |            | Original                         | Blurred                          |
 | ---------- |:------------------------------:| :-----------------------------:|